-Symptoms of being burned out are headaches, stomach aches, crankiness, moodiness, irritability.
+Symptoms of being burned out are headaches, stomach aches, crankiness, moodiness, and irritability.

 4. Depreciates their social life

-overscheduling limits their leisure hours and overtime resulting to them being an introvert.
+overscheduling limits their leisure hours and overtime resulting in them being an introvert.

 I had a neighbor then who refused to allow her children to play with other children.
 All they ever do was to work and work.
-If not reading, the would be working or attending church programs.
-Unfortunately, I was opportune to teach in the children’s school then I discovered one of her children, the way she behaves.
+If not reading, they would be working or attending church programs.
+Unfortunately, I was opportune to teach in the children’s school when I discovered one of her children, the way she behaves.

 5 overscheduling Causes Stress and Pressure

 Overscheduling can cause unnecessary stress in the life of your child.
 It’s very bad to put your child under a high volume of stress because it would affect his academic performance.
 A lot of parents overschedule their children with house chores that the child has little or no time to study his books.
 This definitely will affect the child’s performance.

 When a child is stressed, it can also affect his performance generally.

 It’s important to bond as a family.
 It promotes peace and love in the home.
 However, this won’t be achieved if your child is overscheduled when he falls sick or stressed, such a child won’t be able to participate in the family bonding or outing.
 Because he will need time to rest or recover back.